The ultimate family-friendly destination Dubai

 Dubai Marina Zipline

 Great for your older kids who love a thrill but may be too young still for skydiving.
-Enjoy the world’s longest urban zipline through the Dubai Marina, reaching speeds up to 80km/hr (minimum weight 50kg and height 130cm).
+Enjoy the world’s longest urban zipline through the Dubai Marina, reaching speeds up to 80km/hr (minimum weight 50kg and height 130cm) and enjoying some of Dubai’s most spectacular urban views.

 More outdoors parks and playgrounds to try in Dubai